buildkite/agent-stack-k8s/docs/getting_started.md

 # Buildkite Agent Stack for Kubernetes Documentation

-Welcome to the the Buildkite Agent Stack for Kubernetes Documentation
+Welcome to the the Buildkite Agent Stack for Kubernetes Documentation.

-## Table of Contents
+Choose the topic to start reading:

 -   [How does it work (overview and architecture)](#overview-and-architecture)
 -   [Installation](#installation)
 -   [Sample Buildkite Pipelines](#sample-pipelines)